Office of the Vice President for

-Wellness activites are open to all employees; however, participation in some activities will require Supervisor approval.
+Wellness activities are open to all employees; however, participation in some activities will require Supervisor approval.
 While employee participation is encouraged, it is completely voluntary.
-For details, please refer to UHV policy C-32, Employee Wellness Program. http://www.uhv.edu/fin/policy/c/C-32.aspx
+For details, please refer to UHV policy C-32, Employee Wellness Program.
+(References)

 EMPLOYEE ASSISTANCE PROGRAM (EAP)

 The University of Houston-Victoria currently contracts with the University of Texas Health Science Center at Houston to provide an comprehensive, university-wide Employee Assistance Program.
 The program is open to all benefits eligible employees.
-More information about this program can be found at the UT EAP website: http://www.uteap.org
+More information about this program can be found at the UT EAP website.
+(References)

 All faculty and staff are covered by the Texas Unemployment Compensation Act and may be eligible for weekly benefits payments during a period of unemployment.
 The Texas Workforce Commission determines if a former employee is eligible for unemployment compensation.
 The cost of unemployment compensation insurance is paid the university and no deductions are made from the employee pay for this purpose.

 All employees paid through the payroll system are eligible, under the provisions of the Texas Workers’ Compensation Act to receive monetary compensation and medical coverage for job-related injuries or illnesses in the event of injury, illness, or death while performing services for the university.
-Detailed information pertaining to reporting worker’s compensation accidents may be found on the web site at http://www.uhv.edu/fin/Safety/manual/workcompclaims.htm
+Detailed information pertaining to reporting worker’s compensation accidents may be found on the web site. http://www.uhv.edu/business-services/safety/manual/workcompclaims.aspx

 As an employer, the university complies with the relevant provisions of the Social Security Act.
 All employees are required to participate in the federal Social Security program as a condition of employment.